 COUNTER- FINANCING: TACKLING DAESH’S FINANCES

-Italy – together with the United States and Saudi Arabia co-leads the counter- ISIS Finance Group (CIFG) aimed at identifying and disrupting Daesh sources of revenue and financial networks.
+Italy – together with the United States and Saudi Arabia – co-leads the counter ISIS Finance Group (CIFG) aimed at identifying and disrupting Daesh’s sources of revenue and financial networks.

-Building upon the strategy to counter Daesh’s financing enshrined in the CIFG’s Rome Plan, approved in March 2015, Italy has been working with the Global Coalition partners to: identify and disrupt Daesh’s access to regional and international financial systems, limit Daesh’s global financial networks and its geographical affiliate, strengthen international anti-money laundering and counter-terrorist financing measures.
-In this regard, stepping up financial intelligence sharing within the Coalition is critical to increasing coordination with our partners on technical assistance offered to the Countries most exposed to Daesh’s threat.
+Building upon the strategy to counter Daesh’s financing enshrined in the CIFG’s Rome Plan, approved in March 2015, Italy has been working with the Global Coalition partners to: identify and disrupt Daesh’s access to regional and international financial systems, hinder Daesh’s global financial networks and its geographical affiliates, strengthen international anti-money laundering and counter-terrorist financing measures.

 FOREIGN TERRORIST FIGHTERS

-Our Country is one of the main actors in the Foreign Terrorist Fighters (FTF) working group to counter the flow of terrorists trying to cross borders.
-By boosting cooperation among security forces across the Coalition the FTF Working Group guarantees the sharing of information collected by Coalition forces in fighting terrorism, resulting in enhanced homeland security.
-We are promoting deeper coordination between intelligence and law enforcement agencies to monitor and prevent the flow of foreign fighters.
-Therefore, improving information sharing and cooperation helps preventing radicalization and reduce the likelihood of attacks.
+Italy is active in the framework of the Foreign Terrorist Fighters (FTF) working group to counter the flow of terrorists trying to cross borders.
+By boosting cooperation among security forces, the FTF Working Group promotes the sharing of information collected by Coalition partners in fighting terrorism, resulting in enhanced homeland security.
+We are promoting deeper coordination between intelligence and law enforcement agencies to monitor and prevent the flow of foreign fighters, thus improving information sharing and cooperation to help preventing radicalization and reducing the likelihood of attacks.

-Daesh uses social media to spread terror and brainwash vulnerable people.
-Daesh propaganda still poses a threat, despite its shrinking territorial presence.
-Italy is a member of the Communication Working Group and contributes to the Strategic Communications Cell whose mission is countering Daesh’s propaganda and fighting their flawed narrative and heinous ideology.
+In this contest, Italy strongly supports the efforts of the Global Coalition.
+We are part of the Communication Working Group and actively contribute to the Strategic Communications Cell, whose mission is countering Daesh’s propaganda and fighting their flawed narrative and heinous ideology.

 Italy is engaged in making the internet a safe place and strengthening community resilience against radicalization.
 We engage digital platforms and media outlets to prevent them from becoming Daesh’s repositories and echo-chambers, enhance early detection of extremist content and speed up the removal process.

-Italy is actively supporting the Global Coalition’s efforts to strengthen the military and security capabilities of the Iraqi Government and is the leading partner in training Iraqi Police Forces to ensure security and rule of law in liberated areas.
-Furthermore, Italy has been one of the first and more coherent contributors to the UN Fund for immediate stabilization (FFIS).
+Italy is actively supporting the Global Coalition’s efforts to strengthen the security capabilities of the Iraqi Government and is the leading partner in training Iraqi Police Forces to ensure security and rule of law in liberated areas.

-In particular, the Carabinieri Task Force has trained more than 18.000 units, by delivering specific stability policing training such as Law and Order Course, Police Techniques and Procedures, Law Enforcement course, High Risk Operations Course, Female Police Officer, Counter Improvised Explosive Devices (C-IED) Detection, Community Policing Course, Police Advanced Training, Counter Terrorism, Cultural Heritage Protection, Crowd and Riot control, Close Protection Basic Procedures and Crime Scene Investigation Course.
+In particular, starting from June 2015, the Police Task Force Iraq (PTFI) – lead by the Carabinieri – has been training members of the Iraqi Federal and Local Police to be deployed in liberated areas, thus avoiding the danger of a power vacuum that usually follows the end of conflicts.
+The PTFI has trained more than 30.000 units, delivering specific stability policing training such as Law and Order Course, Police Techniques and Procedures, Law Enforcement course, High Risk Operations Course, Female Police Officer, Counter Improvised Explosive Devices (C-IED) Detection, Community Policing Course, Police Advanced Training, Counter Terrorism, Cultural Heritage Protection, Crowd and Riot control, Close Protection Basic Procedures and Crime Scene Investigation Course.

 Courses are attended by Local Police, Federal Police, Swat, Border Police, Highway Police, Kurdish Police and others.

-In Iraq, Italy will continue to support local partner forces to stabilize and protect liberated territory by cooperating with local Iraqi authorities, to make their cities safe and provide assistance to local populations.
+In Iraq, we will continue to support local partner forces to stabilize and protect liberated territory by cooperating with local Iraqi authorities, to make their cities safe and provide assistance to local populations.